 Onboarding provides an opportunity to integrate the new employee into the company.
 Balázs advises organizations to develop their onboarding process in a way that encourages new employees to interact with the rest of the team.

 He also advises new joiners to take part in the documentation process.
 Leaders can assign the task of updating documentation for an ongoing project to new employees, he explains.
 This practice encourages them to interact with other team members.
 And thus, it breaks down communication barriers and makes the new members get over their nerves.

 Your knowledge-sharing process determines the success of your organization.
 It’s critical to ensure that everyone in the firm lives and breathes it.
 Create an environment that’s highly open and transparent.
 If employees are always aware of what is going in the organization, minor inconveniences and bumps along the way will not impact their productivity and morale.

 Are you struggling to vet software engineers/developers on your own?
 Turing can help.
 Turing’s automated platform lets companies “push a button” to hire senior, pre-vetted remote software developers.
-Access a talent pool of the top 1% of 700K+ developers with strong technical and communication skills who work in their time zone.
+Access a talent pool of the top 1% of 1 million+ developers with strong technical and communication skills who work in their time zone.
 There’s no risk.
 Turing offers a free two-week trial period to make sure your developers deliver to your standards.

 For more information, visit Turing’s Hire page.

 Tell us the skills you need and we'll find the best developer for you in days, not weeks.